zdy023/MathTool/README.md

 1. The first column should be the string format of the operator.
 2. The second column should be the complete format of the class name.
 3. The third column is optional to provide the information about group.
 If you provide the information of the group, you can use the method `HashMap<String,Operator> getOperatorMapByGroupPattern(File,String)` to get the operator map.
-4. The fourth column after semicolon in my exsample is in form "in-stack priority, out-stack priority, operand count". `OperatorMapGenerator` doesn't interpret the content after a semicolon, so you can use a semicolon to lead the comments.
+4. The fourth column after semicolon in my example is in form "in-stack priority, out-stack priority, operand count". `OperatorMapGenerator` doesn't interpret the content after a semicolon, so you can use a semicolon to lead the comments.
 That means you'd better not use a semicolon in the string format of you own operator if you will use `OperatorMapGenerator` as well, though our `Expression` supports all kinds of format of operators.

 You can refer to `operators.lst` for a strict normative example of operator list.
 I'm sure that you have a look at this file helps you to deal with class `Expression` and class `OperatorMapGenerator` better.

-## Customized Operator Suggetions
+## Customized Operator Suggestions

 1. You need to set the in-stack priority, out-stack priority, operand count and group mode for your operator.
 2. For single binary operator obeying associative laws like "+" (plus), the in-stack and out-stack priorities may be equivalent.